RIOT-OS/RIOT/tests/periph/gpio_ll/README.md

 disconnected.
 For every MCU supported by GPIO LL so far at least some pins can be electrically disconnected.
 You might need to change the GPIO pins tested if the test for disconnected GPIOs being also electrically disconnected.

+When features such as `periph_gpio_ll_pull_up` or `periph_gpio_ll_open_drain` are provided, this test expect those to be available on the tested pins.
+If those features are not available on all pins, suitable pins need to be selected for the test to pass.